Mary Shadow

-Mary Merrill Shadow (July 17, 1925 – January 2, 1992) was a professor and an American politician who served in the Tennessee House of Representatives from the 10th floterial district from 1949 to 1953, as a member of the Democratic Party.
+Mary Merrill Shadow (July 17, 1925 – January 2, 1992) was an American politician who served in the Tennessee House of Representatives from the 10th floterial district from 1949 to 1953, as a member of the Democratic Party.

-Shadow was born in Winchester, Tennessee, in 1925, and educated at Tennessee Wesleyan University, University of Alabama, and the University of Kentucky.
+Shadow was born in Winchester, Tennessee, in 1925 and was educated at Tennessee Wesleyan University, University of Alabama, and the University of Kentucky.
 She defeated incumbent Representative Walter White for a seat in the state house and served until 1953.
 She was a delegate to the 1956 Democratic National Convention and unsuccessfully ran to be a delegate to Tennessee's constitutional convention and for a seat in the New Mexico House of Representatives.

 Early life and education

-Mary Merrill Shadow was born in Winchester, Tennessee, on July 17, 1925, to Willis Albert Shadow and Mary Merrill Ermlich.
+Mary Merrill Shadow was born in Winchester, Tennessee, on July 17, 1925 to Willis Albert Shadow and Mary Merrill Ermlich.
 She received a scholarship to the University of Tennessee at Chattanooga in 1943.
 She graduated from Tennessee Wesleyan University in 1945, University of Tennessee in 1947, and from University of Alabama and University of Kentucky with a Master of Public Administration in 1948.
 She married David Lawrence Hill, with whom she had seven children, on December 31, 1950.

 Shadow became a political science professor at Wesleyan in 1948.
 She was appointed as youth chair of the International Christian University's $10 million fundraising campaign in 1950.

 Shadow was a member of the Garden Club of America, League of Women Voters, American Association of University Women, and Zeta Tau Alpha.